rikoprogrammer/Modeling-Shiny-App/readme2.md

 The main purpose of the app is to fit linear regression models, time series models, IV regression models, Machine learning models and ridge regression model.
 Please use the following steps.

+After uploading your file, please remember to choose the proportion of your data set that you want to be used for training purposes.
+The app will use the remaining portion of your data set to carry out testing in order to evaluate the performance of the model.

+If your data set has missing values; the app will drop them prior to fitting models.

 Step 1: Select an Excel file of your choice (The file should have column names on the first row)

 Step 2: Select a continuous dependent variable and some independent variables.